-This course explores how journalists and news organizations are using emerging forms of social media and mobile platforms.
+This course critically examines how journalists and news organizations are using emerging forms of social media and mobile platforms.
 Students gain hands-on experience by experimenting with social media and mobile devices for newsgathering, distribution, and audience engagement.
+Students produce a portfolio of multimedia stories and build their own professional journalistic brand.
 An emphasis is placed on critically assessing the credibility and authenticity of user-generated content.
 Students will also learn how to use analytics tools to monitor and analyze the effectiveness of their mobile and social media activity.

 Twitter.
 Facebook.
 Instagram.
 Snapchat.
 These are some of the social media tools altering how journalists do their jobs and how people consume news today.
 This course prepares you to evaluate and use social media and mobile devices as professional journalists.
 By the end of the course, you will have the fundamental mobile and social media skills that news organizations are seeking from today’s journalists.
-My classes are less “lecture” and more discussions, critiques, and drills.
 You will learn by “doing.”
 You will build your own professional social media brand and produce a portfolio of stories using social media and mobile devices/apps.